Ahmad-ELManaseer03/saucedemo-testautomation/README.md

 To add a new UI test scenario:

 1. Create or extend a **Page Object** under `com.ahmad.saucedemo.pages`.
-2. Add high-level methods for the required interactions (e.g. sorting, removing items, checkout).
+2. Add high-level methods for the required interactions (sorting, removing items, checkout, etc.).
 3. Create a new test class under `com.ahmad.saucedemo.tests` extending `BaseTest`.
-4. Optionally, register the test class in `testng.xml` to include it in the suite.
+4. Optionally register the new test class in `testng.xml` to include it in the suite.

 Example skeleton for a new test: